Alternatives of entanglement depth and metrological entanglement criteria: Construction of f -entanglement

-(These are called \emph{Schur convex/concave} for the case of probability distributions or continuous variables in general.)
-Then, putting together \eqref{eq:genf.mon} and \eqref{eq:dommon} with \eqref{eq:poIs}, we have that any $\majordeq$-monotone (dominance-monotone) function $\pinv{P}_\text{I}\to\field{R}$ is $\finereq$-monotone (refinement-monotone), hence proper generator function \eqref{eq:genf}.
-In the continuous variable case, decreasing dominance-monotonicity, or Schur concavity is the defining property of \emph{(generalized) entropies} \cite{Bengtsson-2006}, so any entropy of the normalized integer partitions $\pinv{\xi}/n\equiv\sset{x/n}{x\in\pinv{\xi}}$ is a proper generator function.
+(These are called \emph{Schur-convex/concave} for the case of probability distributions or continuous variables in general.)
+Then, putting together~\eqref{eq:genf.mon} and~\eqref{eq:dommon} with~\eqref{eq:poIs}, we have that any $\majordeq$-monotone (dominance-monotone) function $\pinv{P}_\text{I}\to\field{R}$ is $\finereq$-monotone (refinement-monotone), hence proper generator function~\eqref{eq:genf}.
+In the continuous variable case, decreasing dominance-monotonicity, or Schur-concavity is the defining property of \emph{(generalized) entropies}~\cite{Bengtsson-2006}, so any entropy of the normalized integer partitions $\pinv{\xi}/n\equiv\sset{x/n}{x\in\pinv{\xi}}$ is a proper generator function.
 Note, however, that for integer partitions, as is being considered here, we have a slightly different domain of the functions.
-Usually integer partitions of $n$ are represented as $n$-tuples of nonnegative integers $\field{N}_0=\set{0,1,2,\dots,n}$, by adding zeroes $\pinv{\xi}=\mset{x_1,x_2,\dots,x_{\abs{\pinv{\xi}}}}\mapsto (x_1,x_2,\dots,x_{\abs{\pinv{\xi}}},0,\dots,0)$ and then the dominance-monotonicity or Schur convexity/concavity of $n$-variable functions over $\set{0,1,2,\dots,n}^n$ or $[0,n]_\field{R}^n$ can be defined.
-Here we represent partitions of $n$ as multisets of strictly positive integers $\field{N}=\set{1,2,\dots,n}$, so zero is not allowed, which is the natural way in our construction.
+Usually integer partitions of $n$ are represented as $n$-tuples of nonnegative integers $\set{0,1,2,\dots,n}\subset \field{N}_0$, by adding zeroes $\pinv{\xi}=\mset{x_1,x_2,\dots,x_{\abs{\pinv{\xi}}}}\mapsto (x_1,x_2,\dots,x_{\abs{\pinv{\xi}}},0,\dots,0)$ and then the dominance-monotonicity or Schur-convexity/concavity of $n$-variable functions over $\set{0,1,2,\dots,n}^n$ or $[0,n]_\field{R}^n$ can be defined.
+Here we represent partitions of $n$ as multisets of strictly positive integers $\set{1,2,\dots,n}\subset \field{N}$, so zero is not allowed, which is the natural way in our construction.
 Then the generator functions acting on partitions can be valid even if the analogously defined $n$-variable functions would not (see for example the power based generator functions $s_q$, $N_q$, $M_q$, $T_q$, $R_q$, $P_q$ for $q<0$ in Appendix~\ref{app:1param.Mon}).
-This also prevents the use of the Schur-Ostrowski criterion \cite{Marshall-2010} for $n$-variable functions to check Schur convexity/concavity, so we will give direct proofs (see in Appendix~\ref{app:1param.dmon}) based on the covering relation \eqref{eq:poIpdom.c}.
+This also prevents the use of the Schur-Ostrowski criterion~\cite{Marshall-2010} for $n$-variable functions to check Schur-convexity/concavity, so we will give direct proofs (see in Appendix~\ref{app:1param.dmon}) based on the covering relation~\eqref{eq:poIpdom.c}.